Table of Contents

 Board review style question #1

-Among the entities below, which one is not considered a precursor lesion for invasive ductal adenocarcinoma of pancreas?
+Among the entities below, which one is considered a precursor lesion for invasive ductal adenocarcinoma of pancreas?

 - Intraductal papillary mucinous neoplasm